josephaguthrie/rrgjag/README.md

-##  My wife Kharri and out two dogs Rufio and Tootles camping on a spur off of Auxier Ridge in October, 2018
+##  My wife Kharri and our two dogs, Rufio and Tootles, camping on a spur off of Auxier Ridge in October, 2018

 ![*Kharri and the Dog's by the fire*](kharri_and_dogs.jpg)

-*This was the dogs first backpacking trip*, we have taken them backpacking several more times since then and they love it, as long as they are wearing their sweaters
+*This was the dogs first backpacking trip*, we have taken them backpacking several more times since then and they love it, as long as they are wearing their sweaters.

 ## Kharri and Tootles hiking out from the same trip